Optimally adaptive Bayesian spectral density estimation for stationary and nonstationary processes: Simulation study

 \section{Simulation study}

 In this section, we study the properties of our estimators with a detailed simulation study.
 We simulate three stationary autoregressive processes, AR(1), AR(2) and AR(4), and validate our spectral density estimates against their known analytic power spectra.
-For each experiment, we run 50 simulations with our MCMC scheme, either RJMCMC or Metropolis-Hastings, as described in Section \ref{model and priors}.
+For each experiment, we run 50 simulations with our MCMC scheme, either RJMCMC or Metropolis-Hastings, as described in Section \ref{sec:model and priors}.
 Each sampling scheme consists of 10 000 iterations, with 5000 used for burn-in, and each process contains $n = 500$ data points.
-Following the notation of Section \ref{model and priors}, we set $m=251$ and consider Fourier frequencies $\nu_j=\frac{j}{n}, j=0,1,...,m-1$, the appropriate range of the periodogram and spectrum.
-As such, the range of the frequency axis in all plots is $0\leq \nu \leq \frac{1}{2}.$ Henceforth, $\epsilon_t$ denotes a white noise random variable with distribution $N(0,1)$.
+Following the notation of Section \ref{sec:model and priors}, we set $m=251$ and consider Fourier frequencies $\nu_j=\frac{j}{n}, j=0,1,...,m-1$, the appropriate range of the periodogram and spectrum.
+As such, the range of the frequency axis in all plots is $0\leq \nu \leq \frac{1}{2}.$ Whenever we report results from our validation metrics (described in Section \ref{sec:validationmetrics}), we always average results across the 50 performed simulations.
+Henceforth, $\epsilon_t$ denotes a white noise random variable with distribution $N(0,1)$.

 First, we generate data from an AR(1) process $x_{t} = 0.9 x_{t-1} + \epsilon_{t}$.
 We compute the log periodogram from the observed data and estimate the log PSD and GP hyperparameters with our MCMC scheme.
 Table \ref{tab:result_table} indicates that the best performing covariance functions are the squared exponential and Sigmoid.
 The log PSD has high power at low frequency and gradually declines in power when moving toward higher frequency components.
 The spectrum does not exhibit any sharp peaks and it is unsurprising that the highly smooth squared exponential performs well in estimating the log PSD.
 The worst performing covariance function is the 10-eigenvector decomposition of the smoothing spline of Rosen et al \cite{Rosen2012}.
 There is little improvement with the optimal smoothing spline model in this case, as seen in Figure \ref{fig:Spline_AR1_likelihood}.
 This experiment suggests that for a simple spectrum, there is limited improvement in optimising the number of basis functions in the smoothing spline and alternative GP covariance functions provide superior performance.